How to clean air handler

 HVAC

-The answer to 'how to clean air handler' is to regularly clean the air handler unit to maintain efficiency and indoor air quality.
-This includes cleaning the air filter, coils, blower, and housing to remove dust, dirt, and debris buildup.
+The answer to 'how to clean air handler' is to regularly clean the air handler unit to maintain efficient operation and indoor air quality.
+This involves removing and cleaning the air filter, wiping down the interior surfaces, and checking for any blockages or debris buildup.

 Step-by-Step Guide